 Club Ice Policies

-All sessions are limited to 15 skaters per session while COVID-19 restrictions are in effect (pre/post COVID-19 limit is 22), and junior (under age 18) skaters must be ISI Freestyle 2 or higher in order to subscribe.
+All sessions are limited to 22 skaters per session (note: COVID-19 limit was 15), and junior (under age 18) skaters must be ISI Freestyle 2 or higher in order to subscribe.
 For skaters under 18, a parent must also be a current member of SCNV in order to contract Club Ice.
 Parents should join as a Subsequent Family member at a discounted rate.

 N.B.
 Skaters enrolled in any on-ice session will be Full members during the time of their enrollment and will receive priority for test sessions and free badges during their enrollment.